RadhaKrishna0018/RadhaKrishna0018/README.md

 - 🔭 I’m currently working on migration of application from on-prem to cloud.
 - 🌱 I’m currently learning about Azure cloud platform and getting certified as CKA.
-- 🤔 I’m looking for help with Data sciences and Data engineering stuff.